Member of the European Parliament: Gender

 Women are generally under-represented in politics and public life in the EU, as well as in national parliaments, governments and local assemblies.
-The percentage of women in the EU parliament has increased from 15.2 per cent after the first European Parliament election in 1979 to 41 per cent after 2019 European Parliament election.
-To reach gender parity, women should hold 50 per cent of seats and positions of power.
-However, according to the goal set by the European Institute for Gender Equality, a ratio between 40 and 60 per cent is considered acceptable.
+The percentage of women in the EU parliament has increased from 15.2 percent after the first European Parliament election in 1979 to 41 percent after 2019 European Parliament election.
+To reach gender parity, women should hold 50 percent of seats and positions of power.
+However, according to the goal set by the European Institute for Gender Equality, a ratio between 40 and 60 percent is considered acceptable.

 After the 2014 European Parliament election 11 countries of 28 reached this goal in their own quota of elected candidates.
-While in nine EU countries there were mechanisms in place to facilitate female representation, only in four of these countries did women exceeded 40 per cent of elected candidates.
+While in nine EU countries there were mechanisms in place to facilitate female representation, only in four of these countries did women exceeded 40 percent of elected candidates.
 On the other hand, in eight countries this goal was reached despite the absence of such systems.
 The FEMM Committee requested a study exploring the results of the election in terms of gender balance.
-EU institutions have focused on how to achieve a better gender balance (at least 40 per cent) or gender parity (50 per cent) in the next Parliament, and for other high-level posts in other institutions.
+EU institutions have focused on how to achieve a better gender balance (at least 40 percent) or gender parity (50 percent) in the next Parliament, and for other high-level posts in other institutions.

-In the 2019 elections 308 female MEPs were elected (41 per cent).
-Sweden elected the highest percentage of female MEPs: 55 per cent.
-Overall, thirteen countries elected 45 to 55 per cent female MEPs, with seven countries reaching exactly 50 per cent.
+In the 2019 elections 308 female MEPs were elected (41 percent).
+Sweden elected the highest percentage of female MEPs: 55 percent.
+Overall, thirteen countries elected 45 to 55 percent female MEPs, with seven countries reaching exactly 50 percent.
 On the other hand, Cyprus has elected zero women, and Slovakia elected only 15 percent.
-Other Eastern European countries, namely Romania, Greece, Lithuania and Bulgaria, all elected fewer than 30 per cent female MEPs.
+Other Eastern European countries, namely Romania, Greece, Lithuania and Bulgaria, all elected fewer than 30 percent female MEPs.
 Eight member states elected a lower number of women in 2019 than in 2014.
 Malta, Cyprus and Estonia lost the most female representation in the EU parliament, dropping by 17 percentage points, while Slovakia dropped by 16.
-However, despite the drop, Malta still elected 50 per cent women in 2019.
-Cyprus dropped from 17 per cent in 2014 to zero women this year, while Estonia dropped from 50 to 33 per cent.
+However, despite the drop, Malta still elected 50 percent women in 2019.
+Cyprus dropped from 17 percent in 2014 to zero women this year, while Estonia dropped from 50 to 33 percent.
 Hungary, Lithuania and Luxembourg made the greatest gains (19, 18 and 17 percentage points respectively) when we compare 2019 with 2014, followed by Slovenia and Latvia, both increasing their percentage of women MEPs by 13 points.
-Luxembourg, Slovenia and Latvia all elected 50 per cent female MEPs.
+Luxembourg, Slovenia and Latvia all elected 50 percent female MEPs.

 Age

 As of 2019, the youngest MEP is Kira Marie Peter-Hansen of Denmark, who was 21 at the start of the July 2019 session, and is also the youngest person ever elected to the European Parliament.
-The oldest MEP is Silvio Berlusconi of Italy, who was 82 at the start of the July 2019 session.
+The oldest MEP to date has been Manolis Glezos, who was aged 91 when elected (for the second time) in 2014, and 92 at his final resignation in 2015.